 13(.1) Reasons You Should Run the AJ Bell Great North Run

-Since its beginnings in 1981, the AJ Bell Great North Run has been the pinnacle of the running calendar.
-The iconic 13.1 mile route in the heart of the North East of England attracts thousands upon thousands of runners each year.
+Since the first AJ Bell Great North Run in 1981, it has been the pinnacle of the running calendar.
+The iconic 13.1-mile city-to-sea route from Newcastle to South Shields attracts thousands upon thousands of runners each year.

-With the world’s best elite runners, TV coverage, so many famous faces and thousands of supporters lining the route, it’s no wonder why many claim the AJ Bell Great North Run is the world’s greatest half marathon.
+With the world’s best elite runners, TV coverage, so many famous faces, and thousands of enthusiastic supporters lining the route, it’s no wonder why many claim the AJ Bell Great North Run is the world’s greatest half marathon.

-As we look forward to the future and to celebrate the launch of the 2023 ballot, we spell out the 13(.1) reasons why you should get involved and sign up to this year’s run.
+As we celebrate the launch of the 2024 ballot, we spell out 13(.1) reasons why you should get involved and sign up for the Great North Run ballot.

 G is for GREATEST SUPPORTERS

-Every year, thousands of supporters pack the streets from the start line on Newcastle’s Central Motorway, over the iconic Tyne Bridge and towards the final miles down by the South Shields coastline.
+Every year, thousands of supporters pack the streets from the start line on Newcastle’s Central Motorway, over the iconic Tyne Bridge, and towards the final mile along the South Shields coastline.

-The sound of thousands of cheering supporters and spectators will carry you along the iconic 13.1 miles and create an atmosphere like you’ve never felt before.
+Thousands of cheering supporters and spectators will carry you along the route with high fives, and jelly babies, to create an atmosphere like you’ve never felt before.

 R is for RAISING MONEY FOR CHARITY

-Ever since the AJ Bell Great North Run’s first outing in 1981, the race has raised hundreds of millions of pounds for charities, helping thousands of amazing causes globally.
+Ever since the first AJ Bell Great North Run in 1981, the event has raised hundreds of millions of pounds for charities, helping thousands of amazing causes globally.
+Opting to run for a charity in your ballot entry will not only help fund the incredible work charities do but also provide you with added motivation on the day.

 Don’t forget, once you cross the finish line, you can visit your chosen charity within the Charity Village at South Shields for some much-needed TLC and perhaps a cup of tea and biscuits after your incredible achievement.